 Storage and Security Breach.
 Advised nationwide insurance brokerage and top U.S. testing company (as well as many others) on compliance with various state laws regarding data breach and encryption, as well as those on use and disclosures of SSNs.
 Advised numerous clients on compliance with security standards, ranging from PCI standards through those applicable to financial institutions and their service providers under GLB and HIPAA.

 Advertising Compliance.
 Advised broad range of clients on data handling compliance issues, from the simple to the most complex arrangements under CAN-SPAM, FCRA/FACTA affiliate marketing issues, and, in the case of a mobile marketing client, on FTC and FTC compliance obligations in establishing and implementing a mobile device application platform for the distribution of SMS based coupons on mobile devices.

 Safe Harbor/TRUSTe.
 Advised clients including a global supply chain finance provider, a utility service company and others on entrance into available data privacy certification programs.

 Certified IAPP Professionals

-Heather Haughian, Michelle Tyde and Kim Verska, have each earned and maintained the Certified Information Privacy Professional/United States (CIPP/US) credential through the International Association of Privacy Professionals (IAPP) and specialize in privacy and data security issues, standards, and regulations.
+A number of our attorneys have earned and maintained the Certified Information Privacy Professional/United States (CIPP/US) or CIPP/Europe credentials through the International Association of Privacy Professionals (IAPP) and focus on privacy and data security issues, standards, and regulations.
 The CIPP is the global standard in privacy certification.
 Developed and launched by the IAPP with leading subject matter experts, the CIPP is the world’s first broad-based global privacy and data protection credentialing program.
 The CIPP/US demonstrates a strong foundation in U.S. private-sector privacy laws and regulations and understanding of the legal requirements for the responsible transfer of sensitive personal data to/from the U.S., the EU and other jurisdictions.